Mayhem Laws in California - Penal Code 203 PC

 Violent attacks causing permanent disability or disfigurement are penalized more severely than traditional assault and battery-related offenses.

 Criminal acts of "mayhem" sometimes involve removing somebody's body limb or causing permanent scarring.
-A conviction for mayhem carries up to eight years in prison.
-Aggravated mayhem carries life in prison.
-Our California criminal defense attorneys will look at these laws below.
+A conviction for mayhem carries up to eight years in prison, and aggravated mayhem carries life in prison.
+Our California criminal defense attorneys will review the laws below.

 What Is the Definition of Mayhem?